Payout & Taxes 🧾

 Payslip

-We introduce a new payslip for Courier Partners.
+You get a payslip as a courier partner.
 The payslip will include a detailed overview of your earnings, and the tax deductions that are paid from your earnings.
 This will give you an overview of where your money goes – and to whom.

-Previously, Courier Partners have received an invoice each month with the total amount before taxes.
-Now you’ll have a full overview of your total earnings, taxes based on these earnings, as well as earnings after taxes.
-This will give you a transparent overview of your earnings, and make it much easier to focus more important things.
+You’ll have a full overview of your total earnings, taxes based on these earnings, as well as earnings after taxes.
+This gives you a transparent overview of your earnings, and make it much easier to focus more important things.

 Payout Cycle